The X-Files season 9: Development

 Following the eighth season of The X-Files, David Duchovny announced that he would be completely leaving the show.
 As such, the future of the show was up in the air.
 Before greenlighting a ninth season, neither the Fox Network nor any of the Ten Thirteen Productions members knew if creator Chris Carter would return for another season.
 With this being said, he encouraged the other members of the crew to continue the series without him.
-Eventually, however, several crew members began to develop new scripts ideas for the ninth season, many of which excited Carter.
+Eventually, however, several crew members began to develop new script ideas for the ninth season, many of which excited Carter.
 This new-found enthusiasm eventually caused Carter to sign a contract with Fox for another year.
 Likewise, Anderson signed on at the last minute, with her contract extension only lasting until the end of 2002; she specifically stated that she would leave the show following the conclusion of the season.
+Filming took place in 2001, including on the day of the September 11 attacks.
 Due to the changes in the cast, during the ninth season Doggett and Reyes became the series' new leads.
 Executive producer Frank Spotnitz speculated that the show could extend into a tenth and possibly eleventh season, if the show was able to attract an audience.
 However, the show lost viewers and was eventually cancelled by Fox.

-With the news of the impending end to the series, the crew members decided to wrap up long-running plots.
+With the news of the impending end of the series, the crew members decided to wrap up long-running plots.
 "Jump the Shark", the final episode to feature the Lone Gunmen, served as a de facto series finale for the cancelled X-Files spin-off series The Lone Gunmen.
 Executive producer and co-writer Frank Spotnitz had to fight to get the episode made; the studio informed Spotnitz that they did not want to bring the characters back in any capacity, as Fox reportedly "hated [the] characters".
 Similarly, "Release" was written to create closure to the story of the murder of Doggett's son.